Skip to Content

 Receiving Disability Benefits for Bipolar Disorder

-Bipolar disorder was once known as Manic Depressive disorder due to periods of extreme euphoria, followed by bouts of severe depression.
+Bipolar disorder was once known as manic-depressive disorder due to periods of extreme euphoria, followed by bouts of severe depression.
 Bipolar disorder can be considered a disability under the Social Security disability program if you meet the work and medical requirements.
 Specifically, you must have 40 work credits to receive SS disability benefits, 20 of which were earned over the past 10 years, ending with the year you become disabled.
 Once you meet the work, resource, and income requirements, you must meet the medical requirements outlined in the SSA impairment listings.

 According to the Depression and Bipolar Support Alliance, bipolar disorder affects about 5.7 million adult Americans.
 The median age of onset for bipolar disorder is 25 years, although the illness can begin in early childhood, or as late as the 50s.
 More than two-thirds of those with bipolar disorder have at least one close relative with the illness, indicating a genetic component.